Discourse, resources, mobility

 Next steps

-• Definition of further targets for: Discourse, mobility and resources
+- Definition of further targets including timetable for: Discourse, mobility and resources

-• Definition of the measures to be promoted
+- Definition and realisation of the measures to be promoted

 Our network, our sources of inspiration:

-• Reflector: Swiss-based consultancy firm for sustainable cultural practice; regular contact and collaboration in the creation of 'Green Guides'
+- Reflector: Swiss-based consultancy firm for sustainable cultural practice; regular contact and collaboration in the creation of the ‹Green Guides›

 «Let me be your Greta.» - with this call, the sustainability working group was founded in 2021 around the actor Andrea Bettini.
 The following colleagues now meet here every six weeks: Nadine Apperle (coordination), Andrea Bettini, Nils Braun-Dubler (lead), Carina Braunschmidt, Benjamin Büchel, Fabian Degen, Helga Gmeiner, Peter Krottenthaler (lead resources), Julia Leitmeyer (currently on maternity leave), Carsten Lipsius, René Matern, Benjamin Schmid, Alina Schwitter, Alex Stumpp, Pascal Thomann, Beat Weissenberger.